clbr/radeontop/README.md

 R600 and up, even Southern Islands should work fine.
 Works with both the open drivers and AMD Catalyst.

+For the amdgpu driver, only the mem path is currently supported - for those cards, this means radeontop won't run on the default Ubuntu kernels that block /dev/mem.

 The total GPU utilization is also valid for OpenCL loads; the other blocks are only useful in GL loads.